-The Company has allocated up to US\$5.6 million for capital expenditure for full year 2019 from the proceeds of its bank credit facilities and cash flows from operations.
-It may also from time to time seek other sources of funding, which may include debt or equity financings, including dollar and peso-denominated loans from Philippine banks, depending on its financing needs and market conditions.
+The Company has allocated up to US\$8 Million for capital expenditure for full year 2018, from the proceeds of the Company's Follow-on Offering and cash flows from operations.
+It may also from time to time seek other sources of funding, which may include debt or equity financings, including dollar and pesodenominated loans from Philippine banks, depending on its financing needs and market conditions.